Do you find the Austrian tax system to be confusing and complicated? Should you file a tax return? How?

 Throughout the year the austrian tax system takes so called tax advances which at the end of the tax year cumulate in the form of a tax return.
 You are entitled to a tax refund if your employer deducted a higher amount of tax from your paycheck than they should have.

 A tax refund can be the result of:

-The austrian tax year lasts from 1st January to 31st December – it lasts the whole calendar year.
+The austrian tax year lasts from 1st January to 31st December – the whole calendar year.